Selenium supports only web-based applications and to open them we need a browser. Selenium can support various browser for test automation.

 #1) CrossBrowserTesting

-Easily take your existing Selenium scripts and run them on over 2050 real desktop and mobile browsers.
-Or check out their Record & Replay feature, allowing you to record a live test and run that recorded test in parallel.
+You can easily take your existing Selenium scripts and run them on over 2050 real desktop and mobile browsers with CrossBrowserTesting.
+They also have a Record & Replay feature, allowing you to record a live test and run that recorded test in parallel.

 #2) LambdaTest

-Perform Selenium automation testing on a scalable, secure, and reliable cloud-based Selenium Grid online.
-Accelerate your Selenium test automation at the same time increase your test coverage by testing on an online infrastructure of 2000+ desktop and mobile browser environments.
+Perform Selenium automation testing on a scalable, secure, and reliable cloud-based Selenium Grid online with LambdaTest.
+Increase your test coverage by testing on an online infrastructure of 2000+ desktop and mobile browser environments.

-When we first start with Selenium automation our very first line of code comes as:
+When we start with Selenium automation, our first line of code looks like this:

 WebDriver driver = new FireFoxDriver ();

-It means that WebDriver is an interface and we are defining a reference variable (driver) whose type is an interface.
+is an interface, and we are defining a reference variable (driver

-Now, any object we assign to it must be an instance of a class (FireFoxDriver) or any other drivers that implement that interface.
-In our case, FireFoxDriver is a class and interface is WebDriver.
+Now, any object assigned to it must be an instance of a class (FireFoxDriver

-When all our driver setup is done we execute any Selenium command such as:
+Once the driver setup is complete, we can execute any Selenium command, for example:

 driver.getTitle ();

-What happens now is that internally an HTTP request is created and sent to the specific browser driver that we defined, the browser driver uses that HTTP server for getting the HTTP requests and it determines the steps needed for implementing the Selenium command.
+Internally, an HTTP request is created and sent to the specific browser driver that we defined.
+The browser driver uses that HTTP server to handle the request and determine the steps needed for implementing the Selenium command.

-Our created logic is executed on the browser, then the execution result is sent back to the HTTP server and it again sends back the status to the automation script.
+Our created logic is executed on the browser, and the execution result is sent back to the HTTP server.
+The server then sends back the status to the automation script.

-Thus, after setting the driver we can access all the in-built methods of driver’s class like:
+After setting up the driver, we can access all the built-in methods of the driver’s class, such as:

-Sometimes built-in methods are not accessible when you press “ctrl+space”.
-Then you need to check your JAVA_HOME path settings made in Environment Variable and make sure they are correct.
+Sometimes, built-in methods may not be accessible when you press “Ctrl+Space”.
+In that case, you need to check the JAVA_HOME path settings in the Environment Variable and make sure they are correct.

 - Go to Control Panel -> Click System

-- Set JAVA_HOME path on clicking the new button.
+- Set the JAVA_HOME path by clicking the New button

-Selenium comes with default Mozilla Firefox driver which is bundled in Selenium WebDriver jar file.
-That’s why for calling Firefox driver, no setup is required.
-If we want to use other browsers, we need to set up its system property.
+Selenium comes with a default Mozilla Firefox driver, which is bundled in the Selenium WebDriver JAR file.
+Hence, no additional setup is required for calling the Firefox driver.
+However, for other browsers, we need to set up the respective system property.

 Cross-browser Testing Using Selenium WebDriver